Roc-A-Fella Records Presents Teairra Marí

-Roc-A-Fella Records Presents Teairra Marí is the debut album by recording artist Teairra Marí.
+Roc-A-Fella Records Presents Teairra Marí is the debut studio album by recording artist Teairra Marí.
 It was released on August 2, 2005, by Roc-A-Fella Records.

 Background

-At the age of 16, Marí' mentor, K.I.S.S.
+At the age of 16, Marí's mentor, K.I.S.S.
 Productions executive Big Mike, felt that she was ready to launch her music career, and he brought the singer in front of a who's who of several label execs.
 Candy Tookes, a friend of Big Mike, introduced the pair to industry veteran Daryl Simmons in Atlanta, Georgia.
 Simmons then shared Marí's demo disc with Antonio "L.A."
 Reid, Chairman of the Island Def Jam Music Group.
 After hearing Marí perform live, Reid offered her a contract on the spot.
 According to Shakir Stewart, VP A&R at Def Jam, in an interview with HitQuarters, "Teairra was a star when she walked into the room.
 She captured the room when she did her audition.
 We fell in love with her from day one."